State revenue hits records in June

 “The economic picture in Oklahoma is still developing, but it’s clearly much improved from where we were a year ago during the depths of the pandemic,” McDaniel said in a press release.

-The treasurer's report said corporate and personal income tax acknowledged some of the boost is likely to the result of $10 billion in federal relief funds injected into Oklahoma's economy over the past 18 months, but was cautiously optimistic about continued growth.
+The treasurer's report acknowledged that some of the boost in corporate and personal income tax is likely to be the result of $10 billion in federal relief funds injected into Oklahoma's economy over the past 18 months, but it was cautiously optimistic about continued growth.

 One reason for that is a spurt in oil and gas severance taxes.
-Those taxes directly contribute a relative small portion of state revenue, but are considered a leading indicating of economic activity.
+Those taxes directly contribute a relatively small portion of state revenue but are considered a leading indicator of economic activity.

-Oil and gas taxes in June trebled the receipts from the same month a year ago.
+Oil and gas tax receipts this June tripled the receipts from the same month a year ago.

-Personal and corporate income tax receipts for FY 2021 totaled $5.52 billion, a 21% increase from the previous year.
+Personal and corporate income tax receipts for fiscal year 2021 totaled $5.52 billion, a 21% increase from the previous year.

 Sales and use tax receipts, the state's other major revenue stream, totaled $5.82 billion, an increase of 6.3%.